Yaamirukka Bayamey

 Yaamirukka Bayamey is a 2014 Indian Tamil-language horror comedy film written and directed by debutant Deekay and produced by Elred Kumar.
-The cast includes Kreshna, Rupa Manjari, Karunakaran, and Oviya.
-15 technicians were introduced in the film, which started shooting in Nainital in October.
-Previously titled as Illa Aanalum Irukku, the film released on 9 May 2014 to positive reviews.
-The film was later remade into Kannada as Namo Boothatma and in Telugu as Next Nuvve.
+The cast includes Kreshna, Rupa Manjari, Karunakaran, Anaswara Kumar and Oviya.
+The film was released on 9 May 2014 to positive reviews.

+The film was later remade into Kannada as Namo Bhootatma and in Telugu as Next Nuvve.
 Yaamirukka Bayamey is based on the 1998 Korean film The Quiet Family.

 Plot

 Kiran is a TV telemarketer who gets into trouble after one of his products has an opposite effect than what was intended, on the son of a local thug, Durai, and that he acted at the commercial for him.
 At the same moment, he discovers that his biological father left him a mansion on an estate in a small town through a letter sent to him.
 He cons Durai's son; escapes with the money along with his girlfriend Smitha; and renovates the rundown mansion into a hotel with the help of a local caretaker named Sharath, who was under the care of Kiran's father before, and his bombshell sister Saranya.
 Sharath wants to have Saranya marry Kiran for their personal gains, thereby triggering a catfight between Smitha and Saranya.
-Customers begin to come as soon the hotel opens.
-A husband and wife, a newly married Tamil-Chinese couple with relatives, a wrestling coach, and a bodybuilder die in the premise after staying for one night.
-The dead bodies are buried on the backyard.
+Customers begin to come as soon as the hotel opens.
+A husband and wife, a newly married Tamil-Chinese couple with relatives, a wrestling coach, and a bodybuilder die on the premise after staying for one night.
+The dead bodies are buried in the backyard.
 All the guests die except the schoolkids and teacher who were sent by the local police inspector.
 Initially, Kiran and Smitha suspect Sharath, but he proves his innocence.